-- 1. Take the client's suicidal thoughts seriously. - 2.
+- 1. Take the person's suicidal thoughts seriously. - 2.
 Be open and direct in asking about intent, plans, method, and timing. - 3.
 Be confident and positive.
 Do not sound panicked. - 4.
 Be yourself; establish a personal relationship. - 5.
-Do not challenge or criticize the client for feeling suicidal. - 6.
+Do not challenge or criticize the person for feeling suicidal. - 6.
 Treat suicidal thoughts as an emotional problem, not as a moral issue. - 7.
-Assure the client that his feelings are valid and not abnormal or "crazy." - 8.
+Assure them that their feelings are valid and not abnormal or "crazy." - 8.
 Help to clarify the problem and explore alternatives. - 9.
-The fact that the client will talk to you shows a will to live.
-Connect with that will. - 10.
-Assess the resources available to the client and help him to use them. - 11.
-If a suicide plan is in progress, try to reverse it. - 12.
-Contract with the client, turning over responsibility and control to him. - 13.
+The fact that the person will talk to you shows a will to live.
+Connect with that will.

+- 10. Assess the resources available to the person and help them to access the resources. - 11.
+If a suicide plan is in progress, try to reverse it and take immediate action. - 12.
+Contract with the person. - 13.
 Be familiar with referral sources for ongoing help. - 14.
-Inform your Program Coordinator about any concerns for a client or if you have identified any person who is at a possible risk (even low risk).
+Inform your Program Coordinator about any concerns for a person or if you have identified any person who is at a possible risk (even low risk).

 In general, the strategies used to intervene when someone is feeling suicidal are support and control.
-We show a client that he is supported when we listen, express concern and are non-judgmental.
-To protect the integrity of the individual, we show the client that he is in control when we help him explore available options and choose an alternative to suicide.
+We show them that they are supported when we listen, express concern and are non-judgmental.
+To protect the integrity of the individual, we show them that they are in control when we help them explore available options and choose an alternative to suicide.